Intelligence shouldn't be orchestrated.It should emerge.

 No controller

-Tension-driven coordination
+Tension-driven attachment

 If intelligence can emerge instead of being controlled,